the-turing-way/the-turing-way/book/website/reproducible-research/testing/testing-checklist.md

 # Checklist for Code Testing

 This checklist contains a lot of items.
-As [mentioned](#Write_tests_any_tests) it is far better to do some of the items than none of them.
+As [mentioned](#Write_tests_any_tests) before, it is far better to do some of the items than none of them.
 Do not be discouraged if this list of tasks seems insurmountable.

 <a name="Writing_tests"></a>
 ### Writing tests